dynamicweb/Swift/README.md

 ## Requirements

-1. Swift 0.9 requires Dynamicweb version 9.10.12 or newer
+1. Swift ´1.0 requires Dynamicweb version 9.10.14 or newer
-2. Dynamicweb.Ecommerce version 1.10.87 or newer

  The baseline database is a bacpac file created using the MS SQL Server 2016 standard (version SQL server 15.0.2080.9) using SQL Server Management Studio 2019 version 15.018040.0.